Your way to a doctorate

 With a master's degree in physics from a total of 4 years of education, e.g.

 Depending on where you are from and depending on where you obtained your Master degree, the International Office or the Office of the University Registrar is responsible for enrollment as a doctoral student.
-Please follow the instructions on the information page for enrollment in a doctoral program.
+Please follow their instructions on the information page.

 Please note: